robertwt7/snapstager/src/content/privacyPolicy.md

 ## **Changes to this Notice.**

 This Notice is current as of the Effective Date set forth above.
-This Notice may change if there is a material change to the way information is handled at Meetsy, or to clarify our Notice or adjust clerical errors.
+This Notice may change if there is a material change to the way information is handled at SnapStager, or to clarify our Notice or adjust clerical errors.
 If any changes are made, we’ll post them on this page, so please be sure to check back periodically.
-If you continue to use Meetsy after those changes are in effect, you agree to the revised Notice.
+If you continue to use SnapStager after those changes are in effect, you agree to the revised Notice.

 ## **Contacting Us.**

-If you have any questions or comments about this Notice, please contact us at hello@meetsy.xyz.
-For questions or comments outside of the Privacy Notice, please contact us at hello@meetsy.xyz.
+If you have any questions or comments about this Notice, please contact us at hello@snapstager.com.
+For questions or comments outside of the Privacy Notice, please contact us at hello@snapstager.com.

 ## **Sharing Personal Information.**